mariephlpp/News-classification/README.md

 * What is an RNN?

-Deep neural networks usually assume independence between input and outputs.
+Deep neural networks usually assume independence between inputs and outputs.
 However, it isn't the case for RNNs.
 Indeed, RNNs have an internal memory thanks to a hidden state feature.
-It means that information are take from previous inputs to influence the next input and output within each sequence.
+It means that information are taken from previous inputs to influence the next input and output within each sequence.
 RNN are therefore known to understand better sequences and their context.

 Here, we are in the case of a "many to one" application.
 Indeed, we have several inputs (group of words) but only one input (the type of news).